-Dog backpacks have become more common in recent years, as they can give your dog a feeling of purpose and are great for carrying items when hiking.
-Not all packs are equal though, so it's important to choose the right one.
-In this article, we've listed six of the best dog backpacks.
+Dog backpacks have become more common in recent years, as they are great for carrying small items when hiking.
+Not all packs are equal though, so it’s important to choose the right one.
+In this article, we’ve listed six of the best dog backpacks.

 It’s important to only use a pack that’s been designed for dogs though.
 It needs to comfortably sit on your dog’s shoulders, while being water-resistant, breathable and highly durable.
 Regular bags simply aren’t up to the job – and can be uncomfortable for your pet.

 In this article, I’ve listed six of the best dog backpacks to help you choose the right option for your pet.
 But before we get to the best-rated packs, here’s a quick summary of what to look for when buying.

 Side Note: Need to protect your dog’s feet while hiking?
 Check out our page of the best dog boots.

 The Ruffwear Approach is our top pick for a dog backpack.
 It has a “Y” strap to distribute weight evenly, making it more comfortable for your dog to carry.
 It’s also durable and relatively lightweight.

 As I mentioned at the start of this article, not all dog backpacks are equal.
 Even amongst the best backpacks for dogs, the right option depends on what you want to use it for.
 Here are some of the most important considerations: